gantree-io/gantree-lib-nodejs/docs/gantree_config/tutorial.md

 }
 ```

-Now we need to specify what the name of the binary will be once it's compiled, and whether we should use the binaries default chainspec, or our own.
+Now we need to specify what the name of the binary will be once it's compiled, and whether we should use the binary's default chainspec, or our own.

 We'll set our `filename` to `polkadot`, and `useBinChainSpec` to `true`.